eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ![EVM Storage read](../../images/evm/sload.gif)

-> Notice that the storage value persists between examples.
-This demonstrating its persistence within the world state.
+> Notice that the storage value persists between examples, demonstrating its persistence within the world state.
 Since the world state is replicated across all nodes, storage operations are gas expensive.

 ## Transaction